tombusby/tombusby.github.io/_posts/2017-12-23-understanding-cryptography-ex4.1.md

 * 2nd January 1997 - Public announcement of the need for a algorithm candidates by NIST for a new "Advanced Encryption Standard".
 * 12th September 1997 - Formal request for candidate algorithms by NIST.
 * 20th August 1998 - 15 candidate algorithms were selected by NIST.
 * 9th August 1999 - 5 fianlist algorithms were announced.
+(Mars, RC6, Rijndael, Serpent, Twofish).
 * 2nd October 2000 - NIST announced that Rijndael had been selected as the AES algorithm.
 * 26th November 2001 - AES was formally approved as a US federal standard.